Frequently asked questions

 Weather conditions can vary in the night with cool temperatures at 24-27 degrees Celsius down to 21 degrees Celsius if there is heavy rain and strong winds and up to 33 to 36 degrees Celsius during the day light hours on a hot sunny day with very little cloud cover.

-Hypothermia and heat stroke are realities on this race course and can happen if one does not take sufficient precautions during heavy rain.
+Heat stroke is the biggest danger on this race course can happen if one does not take sufficient precautions to be conditioned for the heat and are conditioned for the distance chosen.

 1.3 Race Course profile, map and course data